hadjimy/StrainedBandstructures/README.md

 - grid generator for nanowire in Julia (currently user must provide sg-files, one can be found in grids folder)
 - fully coupled elasticity + polarisation model (currently only forward coupling)
-- use Dr. Watson also in nanowire script, parallelize simulations
+- parallelize simulations in run_watson
-- merge bimetal and bimetal_watson.jl?